 Hunter-Gathers

-12. Behaviors that individuals expect from others
+12. Behaviors that individuals are expected to perform towards others

 19. The actual behavior of a person occupying a role.